-Goals if you are going home:
+Goals for home:

 - You will be independent getting in and out of bed. - You will progress to being able to walk household distances. - If you have stairs at home, you will practice stair climbing with your therapist. - Your therapist will provide a list of exercises and activity instructions for you to follow.